paladin-t/b8/docs/manual.md

 A [lambda](https://en.wikipedia.org/wiki/Anonymous_function) abstraction, a.k.a. "anonymous function" or "function literal", is a function definition that is not bound to an identifier.
 Lambda functions are often:

 * Arguments being passed to higher order functions, or
-* Used for constructing the result of a higher-order function that needs to return a function
+* Used for constructing the result of a higher order function that needs to return a function

-A Lambda becomes a closure after it captured some values in an outer scope.
+A Lambda becomes a closure after it captured some values from an outer scope.

-BASIC8 offers a full support for lambda, including invokable as a value, higher order function, closure, currying, etc.
+BASIC8 offers full support for lambda, including invokable as a value, higher order function, closure, currying, etc.

 It begins with a `LAMBDA` keyword, follows with a parameter list, with none or multiple parameter identifiers; then a lambda body, which is also clamped with a pair of brackets.
 It's able to write multiline statements in a lambda body.
 Use the `RETURN` statement to return a value and exit from a lambda execution as well.
 The tilde symbol `~` is short for `LAMBDA`.